monsieur-delta/universum/README.md

 > "The Absolute Universum is present." - axiom

-It presupposes the presence of an environment that is "external" to the researcher.
+It presupposes the presence of an environment that is "external" to the researcher, at the same time it can be a part of researcher's subjective world if assumption about existance of objective word is false.

 Following the concept of _The Absolute Universum_, our spacetime based material universum (_Universe_) is only one of the possible universums existing "inside" ``Universum``.